-Instructor: David Bockoven (541) 543-3429 (if texting, please id yourself) e-mail: bockovd@linnbenton.edu Online Office Hours: Th 1-3 (via Zoom) (For a schedule-only version of the syllabus, click this link) Fall 2020 CRN 22303 (3 credits) Hybrid Mode Th 11:30-12:50 (Zoom)
+Instructor: David Bockoven (541) 543-3429 (if texting, please id yourself) e-mail: bockovd@linnbenton.edu Office Hours: Tu (Zoom) and Th (IA-218/Zoom) 9-10

+(For a schedule-only version of the syllabus, click this link)

+Winter 2023 CRN 33802 (4 credits) Hybrid Delivery Mode MKH-118 Th 10-11:50

-Writing 122 emphasizes the logical means of supporting claims in argumentative essays, thesis statements, and reasoning, including logic, style and research.
-In addition, the course continues and extends the emphasis of Writing 121: the development of essays appropriate for a college-level audience and critical thinking.
+Writing 122 focuses on the analysis and construction of argumentative texts.
+It expands academic research methods begun in WR 121.
+The basic writing requirement for the course is 3500-4000 words (about 12 pages) of revised, final draft copy each term or an appropriate multimodal analog for this amount of text.
+The course continues and extends the emphasis of Writing 121: the development of essays appropriate for a college-level audience and critical thinking.
 In this class, "argument" refers to a thoughtful process of inquiry, negotiation, and persuasion rather than combative, confrontational discourse.
 A major component of the class will be critical reading.
 Writing is always grounded in a particular practice of reading.
 Your writing takes place in a context of what others have already written/said about the topic you are interested in.
 So what a class like this does is to help sharpen your ability to read a text and then know how to respond back.
-Class format is "hybrid," meaning that half the course is "asynchronous" and conducted through the course Moodle shell (schedule for that is more flexible) while the other half is in "real time" conducted through the Zoom video conferencing tool.
+Class format is "Hybrid mode," meaning that half the course is "asynchronous" and conducted through the course Moodle shell (allows for a slightly more flexible schedule) while the other half meets in-person in a conventional classroom.
 For the "asynchronous" portion of the class, weekly written contributions to discussion forums are required.
-Class readings are available as scanned pdf's through our class Moodle website and links on the syllabus.
+Class readings are available as scanned PDFs through our class Moodle website and links on the syllabus (I also have some print copies that I bring to class to work with there).
 Class operates on the model of active learning-exercising one's critical reading skills and asking independent questions.